CogComNeuroSci/modeling-master/installation/readme.md

 4. On the anaconda prompt (terminal prompt on Mac), type conda env create --file [name of yml file]

 After installation, a new virtual environment should now have been created.
+You can activate this environment by typing conda activate [name of env] at the prompt.
 Learn how to navigate Anaconda with its [cheat sheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)